Saitama Wild Knights

-The Saitama Panasonic Wild Knights (Note: Formerly known as the Sanyo Wild Knights and the Panasonic Wild Knights between 2012 and 2021.) is a professional Japanese rugby union team located in Kumagaya, Saitama prefecture.
+The Saitama Panasonic Wild Knights (Note: Formerly known as the Sanyo Wild Knights and the Panasonic Wild Knights between 2012 and 2021.) (埼玉パナソニックワイルドナイツ), is a professional Japanese rugby union team located in Kumagaya, Saitama prefecture.
 The team was created in 1960 by students and Sanyo workers.
 The team compete annually in the top-flight (Division 1) Japan Rugby League One.
 Originally located in Ōta, Gunma Prefecture, the team was relocated 13 kilometres south to Kumagaya, Saitama Prefecture in 2021.

 The Wild Knights, in the fifth season (2007–08) of the top-flight Japanese rugby union, was the first team to go unbeaten throughout a Top League season.
 They won their first Japanese title, the Top League, in 2011.
 They became the first team from Gunma Prefecture to win a Top League title, and in 2022, the first team from Saitama prefecture to win a Japan Rugby League One title.

 History

 Early years (1960–1975)

 The Wild Knights were founded in 1960 by alumni of the Kumagai Industrial School and workers of the Tokyo Sanyo corporation.
 Initially an amateur company team, they competed in the Kantō Leagues during the 1960s, rising gradually through the ranks of the prefecture's rugby pyramid.

 In 1968 they undertook the first tour in their history when they travelled to South Korea to face a number of university and company teams there.
 In 1971 they won their first ever Kantō Rugby Championship, after arising from the fourth division only nine years earlier.
 This success was followed the next season with a successive championship title, a testament to the increasing fortunes of the Gunma club.